soc-ucsd/SDPfw/README.md

 # Block factor-width-two and Decomposed cone programs
-Reformulation of SDPs using structured subsets of the PSD cone.
-Includes block factor-width-two and (scaled) diagonally dominant matrices.
+This repository contains a set of MATLAB scripts that reformulate standard SDPs using structured subsets of the positive semidefinite (PSD) cone.
+We consider two general classes of structured subsets of the PSD cone

+* Block factor-width two matrices (including diagonally dominant and scaled-diagonally dominant matrices); see our paper [Block Factor-width-two Matrices and Their Applications to Semidefinite and Sum-of-squares Optimization](https://arxiv.org/abs/1909.11076)
+* Decomposed structured subsets (a combination of chordal decomposition and factor-width decomposition); see our paper [Decomposed Structured Subsets for Semidefinite and Sum-of-Squares Optimization](https://arxiv.org/abs/1911.12859)

-## Block factor-width-two
+## Block factor-width-two program

 The function factorwidth.m approximates an SDP in the standard primal vectorized form using block factor-width-two matrices